 Christian evangelization of El Salvador's indigenous groups continued with the support of the government well into the 20th century.
-Moreover, the 1932 government-sanctioned slaughter of primarily indigenous peasant farmers known as la matanza (see p.
-11 of History and Myth) resulted in many members of these communities abandoning their traditional religious practices.
+Moreover, the 1932 government-sanctioned slaughter of primarily indigenous peasant farmers known as la matanza (see History and Myth) resulted in many members of these communities abandoning their traditional religious practices.
 As a result, most indigenous Salvadorans today are Catholic, though some practice a "folk" form of Catholicism that incorporates elements of indigenous religious traditions.
-Featured most prominently in the communities of Izalco, Panchimalco, and Cacaopera (see p.
-13 of Political and Social Relations), practitioners typically rely on Catholic saints to protect them from supernatural forces.
-These indigenous Catholic worshippers also hold ceremonies to mark the rainy season and celebrate rites of passage (see p.
-3-5 of Family and Kinship) with songs and dances rooted in pre-Columbian culture and tradition (see p.
-1-3 of History and Myth).
+Featured most prominently in the communities of Izalco, Panchimalco, and Cacaopera (see Political and Social Relations), practitioners typically rely on Catholic saints to protect them from supernatural forces.
+These indigenous Catholic worshippers also hold ceremonies to mark the rainy season and celebrate rites of passage (see Family and Kinship) with songs and dances rooted in pre-Columbian culture and tradition (see History and Myth).
 Some indigenous people in remote areas follow only traditional beliefs and practices.